Hitesh-LWS/dummy/README.md

 - In order to install your application, go to the install route and follow the instruction
 - Once the installation has ran the empty file installed will be placed into the /storage directory if this file is present the route /install will abort to the page 404.

 <h3>Custom Code Implementation Of User Registration and License Code</h3>

 <p>After installation you can create your own user registration process and also form validation in it.
 While your
-installation part completed you can found the helper class in app/Helpers/function.php where you can find user registration validation function you can just pass the array of validation to it for validate each request form.
+installation part completed you can found the helper class in<code>app/Helpers/function.php</code>  where you can find user registration validation function you can just pass the array of validation to it for validate each request form.
 The name of function is “validationForCreateUserInstaller” and same “createUserForInstaller” function for user registration process logic.</p>